mrocklin/thesis/matrix-rewriting-maude.md

 \label{sec:matrix-rewriting-maude}

 We implement a matrix language in Maude and use rewrite rules to declare mathematical transformations.
 Our goal is to demonstrate the simplicity with which mathematical theories can be constructed and the value of intuitive syntax.
-This serves as proof of concept for a later implementation using SymPy and LogPy in Section \ref{sec:matrix-rewriting-sympy}.
+This discussion serves as proof of concept for a later implementation using SymPy and LogPy in Section \ref{sec:matrix-rewriting-sympy}.

 #### Algebra